Phlebovirus: Clinical significance

-The following viruses have been linked to disease in humans: Alenquer virus, Bhanja virus, Candiru phlebovirus, Chagres virus, Sandfly fever Naples virus, Punta Toro virus, Rift Valley fever virus, Sandyfly fever Sicilian virus, Toscana virus, Uukuniemi virus, and the Sandfly Turkey virus (discovered in China in 2011).
+The following viruses have been linked to disease in humans: Alenquer virus, Bhanja virus, Candiru phlebovirus, Chagres virus, sandfly fever Naples virus, Punta Toro virus, Rift Valley fever virus, sandfly fever Sicilian virus, Toscana virus, Uukuniemi virus, and the sandfly Turkey virus (discovered in China in 2011).

 Taxonomy

 Phlebovirus is derived from Phlebotominae, which is the taxon of vectors of member species Sandfly fever Naples virus.
 The name comes from the Greek root phlebos, which means "vein".
 Serological cross reactivity previously defined species in the genus.
 A change in classification rules was prompted due to the difficulty in detecting new phlebovirus in serological assays.
 As a result, viral species are now defined by 95% or greater identity in the amino acid sequences of their respective RNA-dependent RNA plymerase (RdRp).
 Currently, the genus consists of 67 species.
 Some of the viruses have other hematophagous arthropods as their main vectors.
 Examples of this include mosquitos for the Rift Valley fever virus, and the Mukawa virus, which has been isolated from ticks, but remains in Phlebovirus despite the common shift of tick-borne viruses from Phlebovirus to Uukuvirus.
 In addition to ticks and mosquitos, some phleboviruses have been isolated from vertebrates like rodents in America and opossums or sloths in Africa.
 This wide variety of sources shows the possible presence of diversified epidemiological cycles.

 The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: